 “It may well be that creativity is the last unfair advantage we’re legally allowed to take over our competitors.”

-Great line, isn’t it?
+Great line, right?

 Creativity makes you more competitive.
 Brilliant.
-Creativity improves how you connect with customers, because it generates ideas they’ll love.
+Creativity improves how you connect with customers because it generates ideas they’ll love.

 Serious business benefits, right?